 To finish the proof it remains to show that $f_\alpha$ is continuous.
 To this end, let $x\in G_\alpha$ and $x'\in p_\alpha^{-1}(x)$.
 For any $\varepsilon>0$ there exists $W_k\in\mathcal W(f)$ such that $|f(x')-f(y)|<\varepsilon$ for every $y\in W_kx'$.
 Then $(p_{\alpha_k}^\alpha)^{-1}(V_{\alpha_k})x$ is a neighborhood of $x$ in $G_\alpha$ and $|f_\alpha(x)-f_\alpha(y)|<\varepsilon$ for every $y\in (p_{\alpha_k}^\alpha)^{-1}(V_{\alpha_k})x$.
 Hence, $f_\alpha$ is continuous at $x$. \end{proof}

-\begin{cor} If an $\mathbb R$-factorizable group $G$ has a system $L$ of $($open, resp., nearly-open$)$ homomorphisms onto second-countable topological groups such that $L$ satisfies condition $(L1)$ and generates the topology of $G$, then $L$ is a $\sigma$-lattice of $($open, resp., nearly-open$)$ homomorphisms. \end{cor}
+\begin{cor} If an $\mathbb R$-factorizable group $G$ has a system $L$ of $($open, resp., nearly open$)$ homomorphisms onto second-countable topological groups such that $L$ satisfies condition $(L1)$ and generates the topology of $G$, then $L$ is a $\sigma$-lattice of $($open, resp., nearly open$)$ homomorphisms. \end{cor}

 If an $\mathbb R$-factorizable group $G$ is a subgroup of a product of second-countable groups, then the images of the restrictions to $G$ of all projections into countable subproducts form an almost continuous $\sigma$-spectrum.
 Therefore we have the following corollary.